mottaquikarim/PrayerApp/README.md

 *Simple app that returns times to pray based on lat, lon, and timestamp.*

+**NOTE**: This is currently a work in progress, porting over implementation from a private repo.

 ## Usage and Installation

 From terminal, pull down this repo: